slider003/poloroid/README.md

 - **🎨 Polaroid Filter** - Automatic sepia, contrast, and saturation adjustments for that classic look
 - **✍️ Custom Captions** - Add personalized text with retro typewriter, handwritten, or clean fonts
 - **🔄 Camera Switching** - Toggle between front and back cameras on mobile devices
-- **💾 Smart Save System** - Confirmation prompts to prevent accidental photo loss
+- **💾 Auto-Save & Gallery** - Smart auto-saving ensures you never lose a memory, stored safely on your device
-- **🔐 Permission Memory** - Remembers your camera access preference for seamless use
+- **🔐 Privacy First** - Remembers your camera access preference for seamless use
 - **📤 Easy Sharing** - Native share integration on mobile, download fallback on desktop
 - **📱 Progressive Web App** - Install to home screen and use offline
-- **🎭 Filter Toggle** - Compare filtered vs. natural photos instantly
+- **⚡ Flash Mode** - Toggle flash for better lighting (supported devices only)

 ## 🚀 Quick Start
 ### Try It Now
 Visit **[slider003.github.io/poloroid](https://slider003.github.io/poloroid/)** and click "Allow" when prompted for camera access.